alyshakt/web-ui-test-framework-py/README.md

 -Run  `brew update`

+-Install Python 3.9 or later

+-Install latest Chrome and Firefox

 -Run `pip3 install -r requirements.txt` on the directory to install dependencies. -This project uses Selenium https://www.selenium.dev/ and Chrome or Firefox. -If you already have Chrome or Firefox on your machine, you don't need to do anything special to use it.